nowusman/DocGuard/README.md

 ---

 ## Performance Tips
-- Disable OCR (or enable throughput mode) for text-heavy batches to skip expensive image work and Camelot table extraction.
+- Disable OCR (or enable throughput mode) for text-heavy batches to skip expensive image work and table extraction.
 - Keep MAX_WORKERS in sync with available CPU cores; the UI shows how many workers are available for the current deployment.
 - Use the Processing Details expander to inspect timing per stage and identify bottlenecks on representative files.
 - Verbose logging is helpful during debugging sessions but should stay off during regular runs to limit console noise.